libp2p/specs/autonat/autonat-v2.md

 mappings, circuit addresses etc for reachability.
 Having a priority ordered list of addresses provides the ability to verify low priority addresses.
 Implementations can generate low priority address guesses and add them to requests for high priority addresses as a nice to have.
+This is especially helpful when introducing a new transport.
+Initially, such a transport will not be widely supported in the network.
+Requests for verifying such addresses can be reused to get information about other addresses

 Compared to `autonat v1` there are two major differences
 1. `autonat v1` allowed testing reachability for the node. `autonat v2` allows